Skip to main content

 • Add Start L4D2.2000.bat as Non-Steam game to Steam

-• Add some other .exe then edit it to point to the .bat since you can't add the .bat directly
+• Either add some other .exe then edit it to point to the .bat or change the filter when browsing the file to add to show all files

 • Under Compatibility force a specific compatibility tool: Steam Tinker Launch